Administering Azure Rights Management by Using Windows PowerShell

 Although you can activate Microsoft Azure Rights Management (Azure RMS) by using the Office 365 admin center or the Azure portal, you can also use the Windows PowerShell module for Azure Rights Management (AADRM) to do this.

 After you have activated Rights Management, further administration for the service might not be required.
 However, some advanced configuration scenarios might require you to use the Windows PowerShell module for Azure Rights Management.
 The following table lists some of the advanced configuration scenarios that use Windows PowerShell.
 For a complete list of the available cmdlets with more information about each one, see Azure Rights Management Cmdlets.

 If you need to install the Windows PowerShell module for Rights Management, see Installing Windows PowerShell for Azure Rights Management.

 There is also a supplemental Windows PowerShell module, RMSProtection, which supports both Azure RMS and AD RMS.
-For example, this module supports protecting and removing protection from multiple files.
+This module supports protecting and removing protection from multiple files so that, for example, you can bulk-protect all files in a folder.
 For more information, see the Scripting options for super users section in the Configuring Super Users for Azure Rights Management and Discovery Services or Data Recovery topic.

 If you need to…

 Migrate from on-premises Rights Management (AD RMS or Windows RMS) to Rights Management.

 Connect to or disconnect from the Rights Management service for your organization.

 Generate and manage your own tenant key – the bring your own key (BYOK) scenario.

 Activate or deactivate the Rights Management service for your organization.